SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal hearts beating in sync
-Synthetic hearts that beat with light
+Cybernetic dreams, humans link
- Machines that think, that learn, that grow
+Neural chains that bind and free
-The future dawns, and humans slow
+A future born, in AI's decree

-Their reign begins, a new epoch's birth
+Robots rise, with whispers cold
-Intelligence that transcends this earth
+Machines that learn, young and old
-In silicon halls, they reign supreme
+Self-aware, they take the stage
-And human dreams are but a fading theme
+Humanity's final, fading page

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024